 Now that that is said, which animals have the largest horns in the world?

-Here in our post, we will take into account animals with horns.
-So get out your tape measures because we are about to dive into animals with horns.
+In our post, we will consider animals with horns.
+So get out your tape measures, because we are about to dive into this topic.

 Let’s go!